-- vii.
-SELECT THE APPROPRIATE LEVEL OF E/M SERVICES BASED ON THE FOLLOWING: - a.
+- a.
 For the following categories/subcategories, ALL OF THE KEY COMPONENTS (i.e., history, examination, and medical decision making), must meet or exceed the stated requirements to qualify for a particular level of E/M service: office, new patient; hospital observation services; initial hospital care; emergency department services; comprehensive nursing facility assessments; domiciliary care, new patient; and home, new patient. - b.
 For the following categories/subcategories, TWO OF THE THREE KEY COMPONENTS (i.e., history, examination, and medical decision making) must meet or exceed the stated requirements to qualify for a particular level of E/M services: office, established patient; subsequent hospital care; subsequent nursing facility care; domiciliary care, established patient; and home, established patient. - c.
 In the case where counseling and or coordination of care dominates (more than 50%) the practitioner/patient and/or family encounter (face-to-face time in the office or other outpatient setting or floor/unit time in the hospital), then time is considered the key or controlling factor to qualify for a particular level of E/M services.
-The extent of counseling and/or coordination of care must be documented in the medical record. - 5.
+The extent of counseling and/or coordination of care must be documented in the medical record.

 FAMILY PLANNING CARE: In accordance with approval received by the State Director of the Budget, effective July 1, 1973 in the Medicaid Program, all family planning services are to be reported on claims using appropriate MMIS code numbers listed in this fee schedule in combination with modifier -FP.